sid0312/ANPR/README.md

 ### Dataset preparation

-- Download the json from kaggle
+- Download the JSON from Kaggle.
+This would serve as our starter dataset

 https://www.kaggle.com/dataturks/vehicle-number-plate-detection